Faculty and Staff

 |Title:||Director, AGACNP Program and Associate Professor

 Doctorate of Nursing Practice, University of South Carolina (2010)

-Dr. Dievendorf teaches primarily in the graduate school.
-Her most recent courses have included NURS 704 Pharmacology, NURS 718 Diagnostic Interpretation and Therapeutic Modalities, and NURS 793 Advanced Practice Practicum.
+Dr. Dievendorf teaches primarily in the nursing graduate program.
+Her recent courses include NURS 702, NURS 786, NURS 787, and NURS 796.

-Dr. Dievendorf’s primary research interest includes lung cancer screening.
+Dr. Dievendorf’s research interests include graduate nursing education, simulation, and lung cancer screening.

 Dr. Dievendorf is an active member of the South Carolina Nurses Association, the American Nurses Association, and the American Academy of Nurse Practitioners.